Awards Celebration and Panel of Excellence

 dialogue.

 The Awards ceremony was followed by traditional dances performed by dancers from the Native Canadian Centre of Toronto.
 This performance, representing traditions of Indigenous Nations of Canada, was arranged independently of knowing that Chief Lyons would be an award recipient.
-During one of the dances, Chief
+During one of the dances, Chief Lyons joined in the dance, deeply moving the performers who felt their performance had been authenticated by his joining in.

 The